pwr-pbr23/M7/README.md

 `python variant_ensemble.py --config_file tf_dataset.conf`

-Similarly, for SAP dataset (some classifiers about 1,5h on GoogleColab):
+Similarly, for SAP dataset (some classifiers about 1,5h on GoogleColab!):

 To train message classifier: